Things to Do at Grand Teton That Go Beyond Scenic Overlooks

 Water, Meadows, and Valley Floor Activities

-Once you begin exploring beyond the road, the park unfolds in layers — water, open meadows, and the wide valley floor.
+Once you begin exploring beyond the road, the park unfolds in layers, from water and open meadows, to the wide valley floor.
 Each offers a different way to experience some of the most memorable things to do at Grand Teton.

 On the Water

-A guided float along the Snake River offers wildlife sightings and sweeping views without physical strain.Sunrise at Schwabacher Landing
+A guided float along the Snake River offers wildlife sightings and sweeping views.

 Arrive early at Schwabacher Landing before the wind picks up.
 The reflections are unforgettable, and the stillness feels sacred.